 Open closets are quickly becoming a popular wardrobe storage option.
 They’re great for any size room, not just smaller spaces.
-This guide will explore a few open closet ideas that will add style to your room and help you get organized in the process.
+This guide explore a few open closet ideas that add style to your room and help you get organized in the process.
 Use these tips to take advantage of closet ideas for small bedrooms, ultra-modern open floor plans and spaces that do double-duty like a home office or guest room.

 Open Closet Layout Ideas

 Master bedrooms, spaces for kids and teenagers and even guest rooms all need storage.
 While a concealed closet might be the most common option, there are many open closet possibilities that can work with your existing setup.
 Best of all, they can be easily scaled to fit the size of your room.